Ron Leshem: Authorship

 As a novelist, Leshem's debut novel Beaufort was published in Hebrew in 2006.
 Written in the form of a diary of an Israeli army officer, the book was on Israel’s bestseller list for two years and translated into multiple languages.
 He co-wrote a film adaptation of the novel with director Joseph Cedar the next year.
 The film received an Academy Award nomination for Best Foreign Language Film and won the Silver Bear for Best Director at the Berlin International Film Festival.

 He published his second novel, The Underground Bazaar, a coming-of-age story told in first-person by a student in Tehran.
 Leshem said his passion was to highlight similarities between Israeli and Iranian societies.
 The novel was also a bestseller, translated into several languages and published in France, Germany, Italy, and other countries.

 His 2019 novel, When We Were Beautiful (Hebrew: יפים כמו שהיינו), is a coming-of-age story set in Gaza in the late 1990s, with a parallel narrative set in a magical realist version of Latin America.
-The book was published in Germany and is being translated into English Jessica Cohen.
+The book was published in Germany and is being translated into English by Jessica Cohen.